duniter/duniter/doc/UCS.md

 ----- | -----------
 `Version` | Denotes the current structure version.
 `Currency` | Contains the name of the currency.
+`Registry` | Identify the type of document within Registry context.
 `Issuer` | Full PGP key fingerprint issuing this message.
 `Membership` | Membership message.
-Value is either `JOIN`, `ACTUALIZE` or `LEAVE` to express wether a member wishes to join, confirm its status in, or leave the community.
+Value is either `IN` or `OUT` to express wether a member wishes to opt-in or opt-out the community.

 ## Voting